 This is an unmissable journey as you get a unique chance to traverse over 20,000 square kilometres of Arctic wilderness, home to wolves, caribou, moose, three species of bear, Arctic fox, wolverine, beaver and pine marten.
 As you travel through this untouched eco-system, you will cross the caribou migration route with a chance to observe the natural phenomenon of half a million individuals crossing over the Arctic in search of greener pastures.

-On arrival at Winnipeg International Airport you will be met and transferred to your hotel.
+Fly to Winnipeg on a daytime flight, and make your way to your overnight hotel.
 This evening you have an orientation dinner with other members of your group.

-Days3-7: Polar and black bear viewing, Schmok lake caribou migration 1-night Tundra camp
+Days3-7: Polar bear & black bear viewing; Schmok Lake caribou migration

 For the next five days you are in for a treat on this true wilderness adventure.
 There will be plenty of activities including tundra trekking to look for polar bears, observing beluga whales on migration, the chance to see black and maybe grizzly bears, wolves and Arctic fox in the company of an expert naturalist guide.
 A small charter plane will take you on am exhilarating two day trip to Schmok Lake, one of the most pristine part of the Arctic, where you will observe from your tundra camp the beautiful phenomenon of the Canadian central barren ground caribou migration.